Marlon Brando: Early life and education

 Brando was an avid student and proponent of Stella Adler, from whom he learned the techniques of the Stanislavski system.
 This technique encouraged the actor to explore both internal and external aspects to fully realize the character being portrayed.
 Brando's remarkable insight and sense of realism were evident early on.
 Adler used to recount that, when teaching Brando, she had instructed the class to act like chickens, and added that a nuclear bomb was about to fall on them.
 Most of the class clucked and ran around wildly, but Brando sat calmly and pretended to lay an egg.
 Asked by Adler why he had chosen to react this way, he said, "I'm a chicken—what do I know about bombs?"
 Despite being commonly regarded as a method actor, Brando disagreed.
 He claimed to have abhorred Lee Strasberg's teachings:

 After I had some success, Lee Strasberg tried to take credit for teaching me how to act.
 He never taught me anything.
 He would have claimed credit for the sun and the moon if he believed he could get away with it.
 He was an ambitious, selfish man who exploited the people who attended the Actors Studio and tried to project himself as an acting oracle and guru.
 Some people worshipped him, but I never knew why.
 I sometimes went to the Actors Studio on Saturday mornings because Elia Kazan was teaching, and there were usually a lot of good-looking girls, but Strasberg never taught me acting.
 Stella (Adler) did—and later Kazan.

 Brando was the first to bring a natural approach to acting on film.
 According to Dustin Hoffman in his online Masterclass, Brando would often talk to cameramen and fellow actors about their weekend even after the director would call action.
 Once Brando felt he could deliver the dialogue as naturally as that conversation, he would start the dialogue.
-In his 2015 documentary, Listen to Me Marlon, he said that prior to that, actors were like breakfast cereals, meaning they were predictable.
+In the 2015 Brando documentary, Listen to Me Marlon, he says that before such a feeling of naturalness, actors seemed like breakfast cereals, meaning they were predictable.
 Critics would later say that this was Brando being difficult, but actors who worked opposite him said it was just all part of his technique.